topitbopit/RedlinePack/README.md

 > ```

 #### Building
 Unlike other file packers, RedlinePack is unique in that it doesn't take command line arguments.
-This is definitely an intentional limitation, and definitely not because I don't know how.
+This helps keep the packer small and less complicated, but probably more annoying to use.
+Sorry about that.

 In order to change build settings, you must edit the `settings.json` file.
 Most options are self explanatory, but the full list of them is below.